You would like to be a presenter at the

 Academic submissions will undergo a double-blind review.
 As part of the paper submission process, you will be expected to sign up to act as a reviewer.
 Please make sure that your paper is anonymous, i.e. delete all the information related to your name and affiliation.
 All papers should be submitted in the format of the template, which you can download here:

-There are two submission formats for the so-called IACCM Academic Track:
+There are two types of submission formats under the Academic Track:

 Academic Paper Presentation submissions should not be longer than 900 – 1.200 words to be submitted via our online submission system in the template (see above).